bertomartin/git-recipes/06-working-with-files.md

     $ git rm --cached tmp/development.log

 This will tell Git to record the removal, but keep the actual file around, so you don't have to re-create it.
+The `--cached` option might seem cryptically named, until you learn that Git's _index_ (staging area) used to be called the _cache_.
+You can read `git rm --cached file` as 'git, remove file from index'.

 ## Ignoring all files in a directory but one